Many people confuse spider veins with varicose veins however, the two are different, not least in appearance.

 People suffering from spider veins are advised to seek medical attention the moment they start feeling discomfort.
 Symptoms include itchiness or pain or the development of skin ulcers.
 There are two main categories of treatment; surgical and non-surgical procedures.

-Varicose veins creams.
 This is the preferred solution for spider veins because it is cheaper and safe compared to conventional treatment.
-These creams as opposed to oral medication are more effective because they are applied directly on the affected area.
-The ingredients consist of Aloe Vera, Vitamin A, E and K, Isopropyl Myristate, and Potassium Cetyl Phosphate.
-The resulting formula works to soothe the skin and reverse any abnormality in the veins including weakened valves.
+These creams (as opposed to oral medication) are more effective because they are applied directly on the affected area.
+The ingredients typically consist of Aloe Vera, Vitamin A, E and K, Isopropyl Myristate, and Potassium Cetyl Phosphate.
+The resulting formula will work to soothe the skin and reverse any abnormality in the veins including weakened valves.
+It will also help keep veins in good health and hence reduce the risk of further problems.

-Compression stockings.
 This is a conservative approach which involves wearing of leggings and tightly fitting stockings to help fight off the painful and uncomfortable symptoms.
 The stockings work because they exert pressure on the muscles hence helping them to contract and push blood back to the heart.
 They come in different varieties including above the knee, below the knee and in pantyhose styles.
+They are also available in different strengths and it’s important you ask advice at the counter to make sure you get the right strength for your body.

-Lifestyle changes.
 Watching your weight, skin hygiene, exercising and what you eat means you can reduce the risk and impact.
+It doesn’t have to be drastic either … taking more walks or swimming are some of the best forms of exercise you can do.

-The surgical treatments which are only recommended under extreme conditions include litigation, stripping, and ambulatory phlebectomy.
+Surgical treatments are only recommended under extreme conditions.
+They include litigation, stripping, and ambulatory phlebectomy.
 These involve tying off and removal of the affected veins.

 Spider Vein Cream